Sheriff Mark Lamb says he's running for US Senate in Arizona - KESQ

 Lake has continued to aggressively push claims of interference in her own election loss last year that have been rejected by courts.

-Lamb this month distanced himself from election conspiracies, saying he hasn’t seen evidence of “material, large-scale fraud” that he could take to a jury.
+Lamb appeared to distance himself from election conspiracies this month, saying he hasn’t seen evidence of “material, large-scale fraud” that he could take to a jury.
 Lamb’s own Pinal County had serious issues last year that were blamed on ineptitude rather than fraud.

 “Where I thought there was smoke, I looked for fire,” Lamb said in an interview with the Phoenix Fox affiliate.
 “I got involved with some of the groups that were actively out saying they had evidence.
 To this day, I’ve never been provided any evidence of significant material fraud.”

+On Tuesday, however, Lamb told the AP he was talking only about Pinal County and sidestepped questions about whether voters can trust that the last two elections were fair.

+“I don’t get into other people’s business,” Lamb said.
+“I focus on what’s happening in our county.”

-Lamb experienced tragedy late last year, when his 22-year-old son, the son’s fiancée and their 1-year-old daughter were killed in a crash when their vehicle was hit by a suspected drunken driver.
+Lamb experienced tragedy late last year when his 22-year-old son, the son’s fiancée and their 1-year-old daughter were killed in a car crash.
+He said his son, Cooper Lamb, had struggled with fentanyl use and spent time in jail but had been sober for more than a year before the crash.